rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

 I like this because objects can expose less details about themselves.
 I dislike this because I think the code sometimes becomes a little harder to read.
 I guess the solution is good naming.
-And I think `arrow.hits_balloon(balloon)` reads pretty well.
+And I think `arrow.hits_baloon(balloon)` reads pretty well.

 ## Demo trick

 The game works and if we manage to hit a balloon, it disappears.
 Again, bummer.
-We can shoot infinitely many arrows, but if there is no more balloons to hit, the game is not that interesting.
+We can shoot infinitely many arrows, but if there are no more balloons to hit, the game is not that interesting.

 We had a situation like this [before](/writing/agdpp-shooting-arrow/index.html)